danielvlasceanu99/InfoWorldTest/README.md

 >  start the server and go to localhost:yourport/reset to create the table and add dummy data

->  go tolocalhost:yourport to use the app
+>  go to localhost:yourport to use the app